 This property generalises relationships like whole-part, sequence, prerequisite or inspired by between instances of E29 Design or Procedure.
 Any instance of E29 Design or Procedure may be associated with other designs or procedures.
 The property is considered to be symmetrical unless otherwise indicated by P69.1 has type.
-The property is not transitive
+The property is not transitive.

-The P69.1 has type property of P69 has association with allows the nature of the association to be specified reading from domain to range; examples of types of association between instances of E29 Design or Procedure include: has part, follows, requires, etc.
+This property is a directed relationship.
+The P69.1 has type property of P69 has association with allows the nature of the association to be specified reading from domain to range; examples of types of association between instances of E29 Design or Procedure include: has part, follows, requires, etc. Instances of this property are considered to be symmetric, in case no directed sense is provided for them by the property P69.1 has type.